 There are so many stories like this on campuses across the country; college students recognizing that what looks like bumps to them are mountains for others.
 Using the money that privileges afforded you to help others, even in the smallest, logistical ways, is the best way to use it right now.

-Genevieve McCloy is from San Francisco and a current sophomore at Northeastern University.
+Genevieve McCloy is from San Francisco and a current junior at Northeastern University.
 She is pursuing a major in Political Science, Philosophy, and Economics and a minor in Women's Studies.